 A “sponsorship breakdown” is an official declaration that an irreparable failure to meet the sponsorship arrangement (care, lodging and settlement) has occurred for refugee applicants listed on the sponsorship undertaking after the principal applicant has arrived in Canada.
 Responsibility for a sponsorship breakdown may rest with the refugee(s), with the sponsor or with the Government of Canada, or it may be attributable to more than one party or not to any party (see 2.D.3(i) for examples).
 In these cases, no negative consequences for the sponsoring group follow.

 Since there are three parties involved in any sponsorship (the sponsoring group, the Government of Canada, and the refugee), each of whom bears responsibility for the success of a sponsorship, a breakdown inevitably entails consequences for all parties, as outlined below.

-In cases of unresolvable disputes between sponsors and refugees, the Government of Canada will declare a breakdown and issue a Statement of Responsibility outlining whether the sponsoring group is primarily responsible for the breakdown and recommending consequences that may be categorized into the following four areas:
+In cases of unresolvable disputes between sponsors and refugees, the Government of Canada will declare a breakdown and issue a Sponsorship Breakdown/Procedural Fairness Letter, outlining whether the sponsoring group is primarily responsible for the breakdown and recommending consequences that may be categorized into the following four areas:

 - Declaration of a no-fault breakdown;

 - Review of sponsoring group’s other sponsorship undertakings;

 - Suspension, cancellation, or amendment of the sponsorship agreement for Sponsorship Agreement Holders; and